upgrades-migrations/preupgrade-assistant/doc/module_writing_tutorial/README.md

 ## Structure of the PA module

-Each PA module is standalone - in the meaning, no PA module should depend on another one, as there is no static order in which modules are executed.
+Each PA module is standalone.
+No PA module should depend on another one, as there is no static order in which modules are executed.
 Each PA module is composed from three files:

 - **module.ini** - This is "recipe" for PA and the preupg-xccdf-compose utility.
-  In the "compiled" compose, the file is replaced by "module.xml" file, however the compilation is not necessary anymore - PA automatically compile the compose in own workspace when executed.
+  In the "compiled" compose, the file is replaced by "module.xml" file.
+However the compilation is not necessary anymore.
+PA automatically compiles the compose in own workspace when executed.
 - **check** - This is the code of the module that should be executed.
 Can be written in Bash or Python2.
 - **solution.txt** - Text file used to generate the report by PA.
 The content is printed in the remediation section inside the generated report.
-The content can be dynamically generated by an actor, but the file has to exist always (even if empty).
+The content can be dynamically generated by an actor, but the file must always exist, even if empty.

-These files have to always exist in each module.
-You can add any other files or directories into a module as you need.
-To understand all possibilities of the **module.ini** file, please read this [example](https://github.com/upgrades-migrations/preupgrade-assistant/blob/master/doc/module_writing_tutorial/01_simple_informational_module/module.ini).
+These files must always exist in each module.
+You can add any other files or directories into a module as needed.
+To understand all possibilities of the **module.ini** file, read this [example](https://github.com/upgrades-migrations/preupgrade-assistant/blob/master/doc/module_writing_tutorial/01_simple_informational_module/module.ini).

-The **check** file in bash could look like that:
+For example, this could be the **check** file for Bash:
 ```bash
 #!/bin/bash